 An annual premium for a healthy 55-year-old applicant for a policy with $165,000 in benefits might range from $900 to $6,200 depending on their gender and their policy choices.
 Annual premiums might range from $1,200 to $6,800 for a 60-year-old applicant, and from $1,700 to $7,225 for a 65-year-old applicant.

 Some long-term care policies will pay for your care costs for as long as you live, but most policies have limits on how long benefits last, or how much they’ll pay in total.

 Self-funding your long-term care with your savings and/or other assets will save you money on premiums.
 However, care — especially full-time care — is expensive and you risk needing care for longer than your budget allows.
 It could also mean that there wouldn’t be any assets left to leave your heirs.

 How much does self-funding long-term care cost?

 Assisted-living care can cost thousands of dollars per month.
 These are the median monthly costs for common long-term care services.

 In-home care: Home health aides have a median cost of $5,148, and homemaker services have a median cost of $4,957 per month.

-Nursing home facilities: The median cost for a semi-private in a nursing home is $7,908, while a private room costs $9,024.
+Nursing-home facilities: The median cost for a semi-private room in a nursing home is $7,908 per month, while a private room costs $9,034 per month.